S3cur3Th1sSh1t/S3cur3Th1sSh1t.github.io/_posts/2021-06-09-On-how-to-access-protected-networks.md

 ## Introduction

 For given reasons, germany enforced many new regulations and laws to companies in different sectors to improve their Cyber-/IT-security in the last years.
 The so called `KRITIS` companies and organisations - which hold critical infrastructure - were defined.
-If those companies/organisations are target of an for example Advanced Persistent Thread (APT) with destructive motivations, this can in the worst case lead to serious Implications for state and population.
+If those companies/organisations are target of an for example Advanced Persistent Threat (APT) with destructive motivations, this can in the worst case lead to serious Implications for state and population.
 Those `KRITIS` companies have for example perform the certification `ISO 27001`, which is a cyber security best practice specification for an information security management system.
 Some `KRITIS` sectors are the following:

 * Energy sector
 * Water sector